+405

+408

 Evolution of reproductive traits: Under random mating, G shows a substantial evolution from its initial value (of 0.5 average in the population) to reach a pseudo equilibrium around 0.7 after 200 generations (Fig.4 A).
 The standard deviation around this value remains stable throughout the simulation (around 0.1).
 The evolution rate of G calculated in Haldanes is accordingly moderately high during the first 200 generations and then stabilize to low values.
-During the early phase of the simulation, we observe a clear positive correlation between individual fitness and G, indicating that values above the mean for this trait are beneficial (i.e. directional selection).
-Once at the pseudo-equilibrium,
+During the early phase of the simulation, we observe a clear positive correlation between individual fitness and G, indicating that values above the

-369

-372

-375

-378

-381

-384

-387

-390

-393
+411

+414

+417

+420

+423

+426

+429

+432

+435

-this relationship turns to a bell-shaped distribution, indicating stabilizing selection.
+mean for this trait are beneficial (i.e. directional selection).
+Once at the pseudo-equilibrium, this relationship turns to a bell-shaped distribution, indicating stabilizing selection.
 Note that in this scenario, we also looked at the evolution of P as a non functional trait: this trait shows no evolution whatsoever, its average and standard deviation remaining stable throughout the simulation (Fig.4 A).

 When mating is driven by P, the two traits increase quickly from their initial values (of 0.5 in average in the population) to reach maximum average values of 1.95 for G and